duclingg/UltimateTTT/README.md

 # UltimateTTT
 Ultimate Tic Tac Toe course project revisited in an iOS app

-Updated with complete UI, gamemodes, code readability changes.
+Updated with complete UI, gamemodes, code readability changes, as well as new implementations of fundamentals learned in other courses and experience.

 Known bugs:
 - UI is broken on different screen sizes.
 Only works properly on standard sizes i.e. iPhone 14 Pro, iPhone 13